thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 - Explain what logging vs debugging is.
 - Explain when you use logging vs debugging.
-- Use Chrome's built-in debugger to visualize your code.
+- Use Chrome's debugger to visualize your code.
 - Debug a JavaScript program that throws an error.

 ## What's logging vs debugging?